 Awards for the first round of the 2023-26 grant cycle have been announced.
 Applications for the second round of funding will open in January 2024.

-Government agencies, colleges, universities, public school districts or schools (K-12), and non-profit organizations are eligible to apply for RTO grants.
-RTO grant projects or programs must increase access to and use of travel options, and advance the region’s goals, objectives, and priorities for transportation and land use as defined in the Regional Transportation Plan and the Regional Travel Options Strategy.
+Government agencies, colleges, universities, public school districts or schools (K-12), and non-profit organizations are eligible to apply for Regional Travel Options grants.
+Grant projects or programs must increase access to and use of travel options, and advance the goals, objectives, and priorities for transportation and land use defined in the Regional Transportation Plan and the Regional Travel Options Strategy.

-The Core & Emerging Partners track is intended for organizations that already have, or are working towards, a long-standing commitment to delivering travel options work as a key organizational function.
+The core and emerging partners track is intended for organizations that already have, or are working towards, a long-standing commitment to delivering travel options work as a key organizational function.
 This track is open on an invitation-only basis to local jurisdictions, school districts, and nonprofits.
 These grants support one to three-year projects, with $7 million allocated in 2023.

-- Travel Options (TO) Community Services: intended specifically to fund organizations that don’t necessarily focus on travel options as an organizational mission but are seeking to support travel options on behalf of the communities they serve.
+- Travel Options Community Services: intended specifically to fund organizations that don’t necessarily focus on travel options as an organizational mission but are seeking to support travel options on behalf of the communities they serve

 - Innovation: designed to encourage new tactics and approaches and reaching new audiences with travel options programming

-The third grant track, Small Grants, makes funding available on an ongoing basis and supports materials & supplies of up to $5,000 for activities that directly support the use of travel options.
+The third grant track, small grants, makes funding available on an ongoing basis and supports materials and supplies of up to $5,000 for activities that directly support the use of travel options.
 This application is available year-round.
-The track includes SRTS micro-grants; twenty-five $500 micro-grants are available to individual schools or nonprofit PTOs each school year
+The track includes SRTS micro-grants; 25 micro-grants of $500 each are available to individual schools or nonprofit PTOs each school year.

 How to apply

-Applicants are strongly encouraged to review the RTO Grant Application Handbook before getting started.
+Applicants are strongly encouraged to review the grant application handbook before getting started.
 It includes a full overview of the grant program, categories, eligibility requirements, application process and timeline.